Ian guiding at Waterloo in March 2023.

 “I am extremely privileged to be able to take people to battlefields around the world ‘following in the footsteps’ of an ancestor or relative on a genealogy tour, or a battle or military unit on a more general tour.”

-Ian has served in the British Armed Forces with the Army Reserve for over thirty years.
-He had the privilege of commanding B (Rorke's Drift) Company of the 2nd Battalion, the Royal Regiment of Wales (24th/41st Foot) as well as being the Training Major for Wales University Officer Training Corps.
-In the latter years of his military career Ian served as a Staff Officer in a variety of roles in 160th Infantry Brigade and Headquarters Wales.
-Ian now holds the post of Deputy Colonel Cadet in Wales.
-The experience he has gained with the British Army allows him to add a soldier's perspective in his guiding profession.
+Ian served in the British Armed Forces with the Territorial Army and Army Reserve for over thirty years.
+He had the privilege of commanding B (Rorke's Drift) Company of the 2nd Battalion, the Royal Regiment of Wales (24th/41st Foot) and the honour of commanding the Royal Regiment of Wales contingent at the affiliation parade with 121st South African Infantry Battalion.
+He also served as a Company Commander and the Training Major with the Wales University Officer Training Corps.
+In the latter years of his military career Ian served as a Staff Officer in a variety of roles in 160th Infantry Brigade and Headquarters Wales and designed and led Battlefield Studies for the Brigade and several other British Army units.

 “I have also had the honour of leading Military Units on Battlefield Studies and Staff Rides retracing the steps of their predecessors at some of the most important historical sites that have shaped the world in which we live.”

 For the five years of the Centenary of the First World War Ian sat on the Welsh Government’s Cymru’n Cofio Committee that led the Welsh National Commemoration events for the First World War Centenary.
 He was the Staff Officer appointed to oversee the military contribution to these commemorative events and co-ordinate and control the military component.
 In this role he worked closely with the Welsh Government in the deliverance of their overseas and home-based commemorations including the 2017 Commemoration at the Welsh Memorial near Langemarck where he was introduced to His Majesty King Charles III, then the Prince of Wales.